wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * <a target="_blank" href="https://status.salesforce.com/">Health Cloud</a> reports on the health of services by pod (within each region).
    * <a target="_blank" href="https://www.salesforce.com/products/integration-cloud/overview/">Integration Cloud</a> Integration Builder includes the <strong>Mulesoft</strong> Anypoint Platform (bought by Salesforce in an exchange of stock May 2018)

-   * <a target="_blank" href="http://certification.salesforce.com/marketingcloudconsultant">Marketing Cloud</a> - Build and manage 1:1 customer journeys.
+   * <a target="_blank" href="http://certification.salesforce.com/marketingcloudconsultant">Marketing Cloud</a> Build and manage 1:1 customer journeys via email.
+From ExactTarget acquisition in 2013.
 It has its own query language.
-No free accounts here.
+No free accounts here. [<a target="_blank" href="https://en.wikipedia.org/wiki/Salesforce_Marketing_Cloud">Wikipedia</a>]
    * <a target="_blank" href="http://certification.salesforce.com/fieldservicelightningconsultant">
    Field Service Lightning certification</a>